pivotal/docs-tap/prerequisites.md

 When available, VMware recommends using a paid registry account to avoid potential rate-limiting associated with some free registry offerings.

-    - If installing using the `lite` descriptor for Tanzu Build Service, 1&nbsp;GB of available storage is recommended.
+    - If installing using the `light` descriptor for Tanzu Build Service, 1&nbsp;GB of available storage is recommended.
     - If installing using the `full` descriptor for Tanzu Build Service, which is intended for production use and offline environments, 10&nbsp;GB of available storage is recommended.